 Pastels are made by mixing dry pigment, some chalk, and a binder together to form a thick paste.
 The paste is fashioned into sticks and allowed to dry.
 (If you want to see an overview of the process, check out my post on The Art Colony: How to Make Your Own Soft Pastels from Scratch.)
 Because they are almost pure pigment, pastels produce intense colors that most other media can't match.

 Despite their simplicity, pastels are very versatile.
-As you'll see below, there are four main types of pastels that are capable of a variety of techniques and effects.
+As you'll see below, there are five main types of pastels that are capable of a variety of techniques and effects.
 Soft and oil pastels have a buttery or waxy texture that is well suited to painterly effects.
 When you cover the entire surface of the support with pastels it's called a pastel painting.
 You can also get harder pastels that are suited to drawing, sketching and precise detail work.
 When parts of the support show through, it's typically referred to as a pastel drawing.

 This versatility means that you can use pastels for all kinds of subjects and genres.
 My photorealist painting of the stuffed animal above left was created entirely with pastels.
 As was my stylized portrait on the right and my landscape painting below.